Cyber-Incident-Monitor/TraCINg-Server/README.md

 ## Usage ##
 To start the server execute `node index.js`.
 If the servers private key is encrypted you must unlock the key by entering the passphrase.
+One may use the [simulator](https://github.com/Cyber-Incident-Monitor/TraCINg-Server/blob/master/simulator.py) (requires python 3 along with the [Requests library](http://docs.python-requests.org/en/latest/)) to simulate an sensor thus testing the functionality of the server.

 ### Configuration file ###
 The server comes with a configuration file (config.json) which must be adapted to the users preferences: